-Of course, consider that new strings have to stretch, so you will have to re-tune your guitar for several times in next few hours.
+Of course, consider that new strings have to stretch, so you will have to re-tune your guitar several times in the next few hours.

 How to Restring an Acoustic Guitar

 The restringing process of an acoustic guitar is pretty much the same as for the electric.
-There is probably just one tricky thing about, which doesn’t necessarily have to be that complicated.
+There is probably just one tricky thing about it, which doesn’t necessarily have to be that complicated.
 Unlike electric guitars which come with various kinds of bridges, all acoustic guitars feature hardtails.

 You can now insert new strings.
 Push the string ball through the hole and then push the pin you’ve removed before.
 Note that these pins feature some kind of cut-ins, which should house the string.

 These cut-ins should be faced toward the guitar neck.
 Push the pins into these bridge holes, but don’t use too much force, you could cause some damage.